Audio Version Available

 Finding joy in people’s delight

-Unlike Aunty Theresa’s Thrifty Trendz, the second small thrift store, Cherry Thrift Shop at Peninsula Plaza, started online before it went physical.
+Unlike Aunty Theresa’s Thrifty Trendz, the second small thrift store, Cherry Thrift Shop at Peninsula Plaza, started as an online thrift shop before it went physical.

 The owner, who declined to be named, started on the other end of the exchange — she was a thrifter first.
 She told me that she enjoyed thrifting so much and did it so often that she decided to make it a business.